MahaSci/UK-Road-Accident-Analysis/README.md

 # UK Road Accident Analysis

 The objective of this project is to analyse road accidents in Birmingham and its surrounding areas and Coventry with its surrounding areas as well.
-The objectives above will be achieved by the following activities (summarised - ETL, EDA, Visualisation, Dashboarding and Prediction analysis)
+The objectives above will be achieved by the following activities (summarised - ETL, EDA, Visualisation, Dashboarding and Prediction analysis) detailed below.
 * Fetch data from Kaggle and save it in a folder.
 * Preprocess the data.
 * Clean the data using different methods.